askmike/bitmex-simple-rest/README.md

   - Disables Nagle's algorithm
   - No complex code
   - No third party libraries
+  - allows you to pre compile your message (see below under low latency usage)
 - Userland control
   - Passes on response headers such as information on your [rate limit quota](https://www.bitmex.com/app/restAPI#Request-Rate-Limits)
   - Allows you to specity timeout & expiration date per call